 Some other helpful tips to manage blackheads:

-2) Steam your face to open your pores once a week.
+2) Steam your face to "open" (more technically, clean) your pores once a week.

 3) Minimize the number of products you use on your face.